suszynski/AntiDebug/README.md

 `NtQueryInformationProcess` can be used to get `ProcessDebugPort` which can indicate if a debugger is present.
 It can also query a few values in an undocumented way such as the heap flags (`ProcessDebugFlags`) and the debug object handle (`ProcessDebugHandle`).

+### `FindWindowByTitleAndClass`

+`FindWindowByTitleAndClass` searches for debugging tools by enumerating windows and checking their titles and classes.
+It uses `FindWindowA` from Windows API to detect specific window classes like "OLLYDBG" and "WinDbgFrameClass", combined with a custom function that searches for substrings in window titles such as "Cheat Engine" or "Process Hacker".
+The substring matching provides flexibility to detect multiple versions of tools even when version numbers are appended to titles.
+This can be bypassed by hiding debugger windows, changing window titles and classes, hooking `FindWindowA`/`FindWindowExA` functions.

+### `GetThreadContext`

+`GetThreadContext` is a Windows API function that retrieves the current thread context, including hardware debug registers (Dr0, Dr1, Dr2, Dr3).
+When hardware breakpoints are set by debuggers, the corresponding debug register contains the breakpoint address.
+This technique checks if any of these registers contain non-zero values, indicating active hardware breakpoints.
+Hardware breakpoints are preferred by advanced debuggers since they don't modify process memory.
+This can be bypassed by clearing debug registers before detection, hooking `GetThreadContext` to return clean registers.

 ## Contributing

 This project is free and open source and will remain so forever.
 You are welcome to contribute.
 Simply make a pull request for whatever it is you would like to add, but